svmoskalyov/mikrotik-rb-script/README.md

 ## :man_beard: This is my configuration script router MikroTik RB7...
 RB9... :rocket:

+<sub>I made this script for myself, according to my needs and with your use of this script, I bear no responsibility.
+Use at your own discretion.</sub>

 RouterMode:

 - WAN port is protected by firewall and enabled DHCP client